AzureIoTGBB/iot-edge-offline-dashboarding/docs/dashboarding-sample.md

 The first step in running the sample is to have a functioning, Linux-based IoT Edge instance (Windows support coming).
 You can set one up by following the instructions [here](edge-environment-prep.md).

-Once you have a functioning IoT Edge environment, we are providing several options for deployment instructions, in both order of incrementing complexity, but also in order of increasing recommendation (for repeatability and being less error prone)
+Once you have a functioning IoT Edge environment, you can follow one of the three methods of deploying the solution below.
+They are listed in order of incremental complexity, but also in order of preference (for repeatability and being less error prone)

 * [Manual](deployment-manual.md) - for manual deployment instructions leveraging the docker command line and the Azure Portal
 * [Visual Studio Code](deployment-vscode.md) - for bulding and deploying to a single IoT Edge device via VS Code